Classroom: Challenges to the classroom

 Online learning technologies make it possible for learning to take place at any time, at any place, and at any pace that the learner desires.
 This is particularly important for adult students who may need to schedule their learning around work and parenting responsibilities.
 According to the American Society for Training and Development, as of 2014, approximately 25% of employee training hours take place online rather than in a classroom.
 However, critics argue that even the classroom space is full of distractions in the 21st century since even though access to the online world may be restricted by some institutions, students may find distractions in their physical vicinity and so tend to multitask and divide their attention without focusing on any one task at a time.

 The traditional classroom has also been attacked by advocates of various forms of alternative education.
 Italian educator Maria Montessori wrote that "Stationary desks and chairs [are] proof that the principle of slavery still informs the school".

+Low classroom air quality reduces learning.